GSA/Section508.gov/_pages/content-pages/2020-08-27-iaaf-archives.md

       </div>
       <div class="usa-card__body">
         <p>
-          Accessibility is one of the foundations of diversity, equity and inclusion and an instrumental part of what the government stands for in supporting its employees and the American public.
+          Accessibility is one of the foundations of information technology and an instrumental part of what the government stands for in supporting its employees and the American public.
 Join an inter-agency panel of accessibility practitioners as they share a brief look at this foundation ... its past, present, and future.
         </p>
       </div>
       <div class="usa-card__footer">